yhwang/node-red-contrib-tf-model/examples/object-detection/README.md

 results are not easy to digest without post processing.
 So we pass the results directly to `post-processing` node.

-Inside `post-processing` node, it caculates the bounding boxes and detected objects by using the `IoU` and `Min Score` settings.
-The output would be a list of the following object:
+Inside `post-processing` node, it calculates the bounding boxes and detected objects by using the `IoU` and `Min Score` settings.
+The output would be a list of the following object:s
 ```
 {
     "bbox": [x, y, w, h],